ten7/handbook.ten7.com/040-our-benefits.md

 TEN7 encourages employees to keep learning and growing professionally.
 You'll receive a $1,500 annual stipend, plus two additional paid days off to use towards a conference or an educational experience of your choosing (including books).

+## Conferences
+If you are presenting at a conference or other event as a TEN7 representative, you can log up to 20 hours of time under the TEN7 Marketing project in Harvest for the time you need to prepare for your presentation.

 ## Technology Stipend

 As a distributed agency, we know how important it is to have reliable technology.
 We expect you to have current and working equipment so you’re able to effectively do your job.